shawnbrown/datatest/docs/reference/datatest-core.rst

 behavior.

 The ``&`` operator can be used to create an *intersection* of acceptance criteria.
-In the following example, :meth:`accepted.missing` and :meth:`accepted.count` are combined into a single acceptance that accepts up to five Missing differences:
+In the following example, :meth:`accepted(Missing)
+<accepted>` and :meth:`accepted.count(5) <accepted.count>` are combined
+into a single acceptance that accepts up to five Missing differences:

 .. code-block:: python
     :emphasize-lines: 3

     from datatest import validate, accepted

-    with accepted.missing() & accepted.count(5):
+    with accepted(Missing) & accepted.count(5):
         validate(..., ...)

 The ``|`` operator can be used to create *union* of acceptance criteria.
-In the following example, :meth:`accepted.deviation` and :meth:`accepted.percent` are combined into a single acceptance that accepts Deviations of ±10 as well as Deviations of ±5%:
+In the following example, :meth:`accepted.tolerance` and :meth:`accepted.percent` are combined into a single acceptance that accepts Deviations of ±10 as well as Deviations of ±5%: